uncleericsg/ezbookredux/docs/Axios-Fix.md

-# Axios Integration Fix for Stripe Payments
+# Axios Integration Fix for Stripe Payments [COMPLETED ]

 ## Overview
 This document outlines the implementation and fixes for Axios integration with Stripe payments in the iAircon Easy Booking platform.